nikodunk/roomsolar/_landingpages/about.md

 <div class="row">
   <div class="col-12 order-sm-2 col-sm-7">
   <h3>If we can make <b>solar energy</b> a <b>consumer electronic</b>, it can spread as fast as the satellite dish has.</h3>
   <p>Or the window air conditioner.
-Or the smartphone</b>.
+Or the smartphone.
 We are starting small with small kits, but as battery and solar prices come down, we will soon be able to cover more use cases.</p>
   </div>
   <div class="col-12 order-sm-1 col-sm-5">
     <img src="/assets/solar-kit/img/SOLUTION.jpg">